yezhiyi9670/lightspeed-boat/README.md

 The figure above is an available design for accelerating boats.
 [Read more about Lightspeed Boat on Minecraft Wiki](https://minecraft.fandom.com/zh/wiki/%E6%95%99%E7%A8%8B/%E5%85%89%E9%80%9F%E8%88%B9).

+Note: By default, the mod has a protective measure that prevent the speed from exceeding 72.73m/s (the blue ice speed).

 ## Details

 Here are the mechanical details of the mod.